Do these seven things for the best chance of getting into PA school and becoming a physician assistant!

 2. GRE: Aim for a score of 300 + (150 + 150) overall, 3.5 in writing, and > 50% in each section.

 3. GPA: Most schools require a 2.7 - 3.2 overall GPA.
 The average GPA for PA school acceptance is around 3.5.
-The focus is on science and overall GPA
+The focus is on science and overall GPA.
+Choose the right undergraduate major to achieve this goal.

 4. Create an account on CASPA regardless of when you plan to apply to PA school.
 If you haven't already done so, do this right now.
 The sooner, the better!